 If you belong to any of these loyalty programs already, you know how lucrative and useful each of them can be.
 Now imagine earning 3x points on all travel and dining purchases then transferring your points to these programs.
 With the ability to rack up points at a much faster pace, you have the potential to earn considerably more free travel.

 If you have other Chase cards in your wallet, on the other hand, your earnings opportunities are even better.
 Let’s say you pair this card with the Chase Freedom®, which has no annual fee.
 With that combination, you would earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 After transferring those points to your Reserve account, you would get 50% more on travel booked through the Chase Ultimate Rewards® portal.
-The same can be said for the Chase Freedom Unlimited® as a companion card as well, except that it doles out 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+The same can be said for the Chase Freedom Unlimited® as a companion card as well, except that you can earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.

 While redeeming your points for 50% more through the Chase Ultimate Rewards® portal may sound great, it’s hard to know what that means without a concrete example.